dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 This procedure uses a variable, which stores the text in the TextBox (converted to

 a value with the Val function).
 It then checks to ensure that the value is within the proper range.
 If so, the SpinButton is set to the value in the TextBox.
-The net effect is that the SpinButton’s value is always equal to the value in the TextBox (assuming that the SpinButton’s value is in the proper range).
+The net effect is that the SpinButton's value is always equal to the value in the TextBox (assuming that the SpinButton's value is in the proper range).

-If you press F8 to single-step through the code in debugging mode, you’ll notice
+If you press F8 to single-step through the code in debugging mode, you'll notice

 that when the line SpinButton1.Value = NewVal is executed, the change event of

 the SpinButton immediately fires.
 In turn, the SpinButton1_Change event sets the

 value of TextBox1.
-Luckily, this in turn doesn’t fire the TextBox1_Change event,
+Luckily, this in turn doesn't fire the TextBox1_Change event,

 because its value is not actually changed by the SpinButton1_Change event.
 But